When should you start using retinol? Is using retinol in your 20s too early, or just the right time? Two skin experts weigh in.

-Two months ago, I learned something that made me rethink my entire skincare routine.
+I recently learned something that made me rethink my entire skincare routine.
 At the age of 25—coincidentally the age I was at the time—your collagen production starts to slow down.
-I stared at my computer with my expression frozen like the weary-face emoji.
-Then, I decided that it was time to take action.
+(Collagen is the protein in our skin that keeps it firm and plump.
+When collagen decreases in your skin, fine lines and wrinkles start to form.)

-I then went down a relentless Google wormhole researching “retinol in your 20s.”
+From there, I went down a relentless Google wormhole researching “retinol in your 20s.”
 Some articles said it was the best topical you could possibly apply on your skin.
 However, others told me I should hold off on the anti-aging big guns.
 Because the side effects of retinol include increased sensitivity to the sun and flakiness, I wanted to make sure I had all the details before embarking on my retinol journey.

 Keep reading to find out the truth about using retinol in your 20s.

-What Is Retinol?
+First, What Is Retinol?

 What Does Retinol Do?

 The benefits of retinol aren’t only limited to anti-aging.

 “Retinol minimizes fine lines and wrinkles,” Dr. Nichols says.
 It also “diminishes hyperpigmentation, blackheads, and dark spots.”
 Shani also adds that using retinol can increase collagen production and help make skin look tighter and younger.

 Even further, Dr. Nichols says additional benefits of retinol include: